 Hell, Hades, and the Afterlife

-As an evangelist, I deal with apologetics issues all the time, including issues about hell, Hades, and the afterlife.
+As an evangelist, I deal with Apologetics issues all the time, including hell and the afterlife.
 For those of you unfamiliar with this topic, it simply means giving a rational defense of the faith to those who ask you.
-In reading a book entitled Letters from a Skeptic–A Son Wrestles with His Father’s Questions about Christianity, Dr. Gregory A. Boyd answers his fathers numerous objections to the Christian faith.
+In reading a book entitled Letters from a Skeptic A Son Wrestles with His Father’s Questions about Christianity, Dr. Gregory A. Boyd answers his fathers numerous objections to the Christian faith, including questions about hell and the afterlife.
 These objections were in the form of written letters that were sent back and forth over a long period of time.
 The father had asked many, many excellent questions that his son, Dr. Greg Boyd, took great pains to answer them very well.
 Then finally the issue of hell came up.
 Look what his father states in his letters:

 Obviously there’s no “lesson” to be learned…So it just doesn’t make sense to me, Greg.
 And I’m just not at the point where I can pretend to “suspend” judgment about this.
 The character of God is on trial (emphasis mine) in my life, and this very relevant evidence which needs to be considered.

 Did you notice that?
-Dr. Boyd’s father considers this issue a stumbling block to his acceptance of God and the gospel.
+Dr. Boyd’s father considers the issue of hell and the afterlife a stumbling block to his acceptance of God and the gospel.
 He says the “character of God is on trial” and this is a correct observation.
 This is no light matter with unbelievers.
-Dr. Boyd then responds very lovingly with several options.
+Dr. Boyd then responds very lovingly with several options about hell and the afterlife.
 One of those options is Conditional Immortality (although he does not call it that.)

 A fourth and final point, Dad, is this: you wondered why God would not, after a time, finally put the rebellious out of their misery.
 Why doesn’t He just perform a divine act of euthanasia and exterminate the damned?
 You should know that a number of very reputable evangelical theologians maintain that this is exactly what the Bible teaches.

-It is very important to see how Dr. Boyd’s father responds to this information which he had never heard before (since he had never heard this point of view before.)
+It is very important to see how Dr. Boyd’s father responds to this information about hell and the afterlife which he had never heard before (since he had never heard this point of view before.)

 Well, as I told you over the phone, I finally “took the leap.”
 Hallelujah!
 Looking back on it, it seems that things really began to change for me when you convinced me of the Bible’s inspiration and helped me make sense out of hell.
 I’m not sure why, but I think it was at that point that I really started to “see the light.”